nbpayne/deskandstudio/01-index.md

 We’re based right in the heart of the inner-west at Petersham, across the road from Norton Street in Leichhardt and a short bus trip into Sydney.
 {: .lead}

 Stepping into Desk & Studio will make you feel inspired.
-It’s a studio filled with natural light, with a Green Room space equipped with clothing rack and steamer, makeup desks and steamer.
+This studio is full of natural light and has a green room that includes clothing racks, makeup desks, and a steamer.

 Our style is clean, modern and designed to inspire you.
 Why not check us out?